 The Newborn Cooling Blanket Is A Modern Day Innovation

 Though it may seem very ordinary, a cooling blanket for newborns can deliver extraordinary results.
-Essentially it is a waterproof blanket which contains circulating cool water inside.
+Here’s how it works.
+Essentially it’s a waterproof blanket with cool water circulating inside.
 When a baby is placed on a cooling blanket, the body temperature gradually decreases to 91-92 degrees Fahrenheit.
 In order for the treatment to work correctly, a newborn’s temperature should remain at 91/92 for 72 hours before they can begin warming it again.

 This cooling forces the body to slow down the metabolic process.
 And therein lies the key.
 The decreased metabolic process induced by the cooling blanket helps decrease the severity of brain injury caused by HIE.